OliverHi/blueprints/README.md

 PS: V2 now supports more than one motion sensor as an input.
 Each one will trigger the lights, currently only one brightness sensor is used though.

 ## Reminder with physical button support
 This blueprint extends the existing [great advanced medication reminder](https://community.home-assistant.io/t/advanced-medication-reminder) by Mati24 by adding support for a physical button that can also dismiss the notification and reset the automation timer.
 It currently only supports buttons connected via ZHA that send a zha_event with a single click.
+A full explanation how this was built and how to use this can be found on [my blog](https://thesmarthomejourney.com/2023/01/14/reminders-via-home-assistant/).